 Dream of: 20 September 1991 (3) "Head Of Christ"

-I was in a college which reminded me of Shawnee State University.
+I was in a college which reminded me of Shawnee State University in Portsmouth, Ohio.
 I was going to be a full time student and this was my first day of classes.
 My first class had about 100 people in it.
 It seemed everyone in the first class would go to the second class, except the second class would be divided into two sections, with people whose last names began in the first part of the alphabet in one section and the others in the second section.
 The second class was going to have something to do with Sears and with marketing.

 The teacher was a young woman (probably in her early 20s).
 Instead of starting the class, she just sat at her desk waiting to see if more people would show up.
 Finally she asked if anyone else was going to come.
 Since it seemed no one else would be coming, she finally started with the class.
 I sat thinking about the classes I would be taking.
 It seemed as if I would be taking three classes in a row today.
 I had a choice on the third class: either I could take another class in marketing, or I could take a philosophy class in ethics.
 I had originally signed up for the philosophy class, but now I was thinking about changing to something else.